Categories| Hitchhikers Platform

 - Click Apply.

-- Accept the changes by clicking the link “I’d like to change my categories”.
+- Accept the changes by clicking “I’d like to change my categories”.

 In the example mappings listed above for “Mexican Restaurant”, you will notice that Wellness.com does not have a mapped category.
 You may also need to use Advanced Category Management if you see an unavailable reason in your listings for no mapped category.
 While this is uncommon, there are times where there really aren’t any good category matches for a listing so you can search for the closest match for your brand.
 Or, in the case of Wellness.com, it’s an indication that the site simply does not support your kind of business (Wellness.com is a site to feature health professionals, not Taco restaurants!).

-Categories can also impact other fields, specifically Google My Business Attributes.
-These fields will only appear for entities that are subscribed to Google My Business and the attributes available will vary based on category, country and language profile.
+Categories can also impact other fields, specifically Google Attributes.
+These fields will only appear for entities that are subscribed to Google Business Profile and the attributes available will vary based on category, country and language profile.

 For example, a Restaurant entity with the category “Mexican Restaurant” might have attributes like: